susanrotondo/librys/README.md

 <img src="client/images/search_wireframe.png"/>

 #### Future Implementations:
-* Clicking on a book on either the Bookshelf or Favorites shelf will go to a view of that book with details about the book.
-The favoriting and deleting actions will be moved to this view.
-* A user should be able to search through their Bookshelf by text not just by paging through and viewing.
 * A user can search for and view the favorites lists of other users to find other books they might be interested in reading.
 * A user can add books found by search to their "Want to Read" list.
 These books can be moved from "Want" to their Bookshelf ("Have Read") as appropriate.

 #### Known Issues:
+* Need to move Delete and Favorite/Unfavorite functionality, along with title info to book details view of some sort.
+Author and other info can also be put there.
+Bookshelf on home page should only show book front and star rating.
+* Clicking on book front in "Favorites" should also take user to book detail view.
 * After changing rating for any book, state is reloaded, meaning that even if user had been on "page 4" of bookshelf, view will immediately switch to "page 1".
 * Pagination errors: even when previous and next buttons are disabled, they still increment/de-increment shelf numbers AND empty shelf initializes to "0/1 shelves"
 * Should search results remain after book has been marked as read? (instead of clearing)
 * Add clear search to clear both search input fields
+* A user should be able to search through their Bookshelf by text not just by paging through and viewing.
 * On log in failure, focus should move from password to username field
 * Star rating functionality needs to be refactored.
 Possibly via a custom directive.
 * Some of the routes need to be adjusted to be RESTful.